oceanprotocol/datafarming/README.md

-This repo is obsolete.
-Why: people don't need to apply to qualify for DF.
-They either do, or they don't.
+This repo's old purpose was to give a process to qualify for DF; and to track who is qualifed.
+That's obsolete, it's going to be automated.

+However we could potentially use this repo for other DF things.